repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/setup.rst

 payload.

 .. note::
-    The payload (``payload.json``) contains only public data, it do not contain private keys.
+    The payload (``payload.json``) contains only public data, it does not contain private keys.

-This process is proper when performing the Ceremony on a disconnected computer to RSTUF API to perform the :ref:`guide/deployment/setup:Bootstrap` later as a separate step.
+This process is appropriate when performing the Ceremony on a disconnected computer to RSTUF API to perform the :ref:`guide/deployment/setup:Bootstrap` later as a separate step.